 Undergraduate research assistants (RAs) play a very important role in our research!
 RAs assist with data collection, data coding, and data analysis.
 RAs also attend weekly discussion-based lab meetings designed to promote critical analysis of the current social development research.

 What can undergraduates can learn from this experience?

-In addition to their data collection and coding experiences, all students in their senior year will be required to complete a thesis research project.
-Although not all students in the course will be in an honors program requiring a thesis, it is nevertheless a lab requirement that each RA write a thesis proposal and a thesis prior to graduation.
+In addition to their data collection and coding experiences, all students in their senior year will have the opportunity to complete a thesis research project.

 Due to the heavy involvement RAs will have in designing and carrying out their thesis research project, it is important that all RAs commit to being in the lab for at least one full academic year.
 It is suggested this first year of lab experience take place during the sophomore or junior year of undergraduate study.
 A minimum of a 3.2 GPA is required to apply.